teambit/bit/docs/getting-started.md

 }
 ```

-2\.
-Open the impl.js file: `open inline_components/global/is-string/impl.js`
+2. Open the impl.js file: `open inline_components/global/is-string/impl.js`

-3\.
-Make some changes in the impl.js file. you can also copy and paste the following code.
+3. Make some changes in the impl.js file. you can also copy and paste the following code.

 <pre>
   <code class="js language-js">
   /**
   * determines whether `val` is a string.
+  * @name isString
   * @param {*} val reference to test.
   * @returns {boolean}
   * @example